mmkal/cooperbara/docs/examples.md

   ),
   # Files that you want to import
   origin_files = glob(['**']),
-  # Files that you want to copy
+  # Files that you want to cooper
   destination_files = glob(['**']),
   # Set up a default author
   authoring = authoring.pass_thru("Default email <default@default.com>"),